Wealth Planning for the Not Wealthy

 Ready to join us?

-Learn more about why we exist and how we are governed, subscribe to our monthly newsletter, and follow us on Twitter, LinkedIn, and Alignable.a
+Learn more about our feminist land acknowledgment, why we exist and how we are governed, subscribe to our monthly newsletter, and follow us on Twitter, LinkedIn, and Alignable.a

 LiisBeth reports on and celebrates the work happening at the intersection of feminism + entrepreneurship + innovation.
 Our freedom dream envisions a care-centered, fair, inclusive, post 20th century capitalist economy.
 Our stories centre the enterprises, ideas, research and lived experiences lighting the way.